Salman8853/docker-demo/README.md

-### This Repository Explain, How to connect Spring boot container with Mysql Container
+### This Repository Explain, How to connect Spring boot container with Mysql Container Using  DOCKER CLI
 ---

 > [!NOTE]